Cord Cutting Guides, News, and Reviews

 Now, let's the meet the services that best answer the question of how to watch The History Channel without cable.

-Philo has a history of its own, but it's been growing fast in more recent times.
-Its solid channel lineup now includes The History Channel, making it a great way to watch The History Channel without cable.
-It's also an affordable way to watch The History Channel without cable: Philo's most affordable channel package costs a mere $16 per month, the best price on the current skinny bundle market.
+Philo's solid channel lineup now includes The History Channel, making it a great way to watch The History Channel without cable.
+It's also an affordable way to watch The History Channel without cable: Philo is known for its cheap bundles.
 You can take a look at Philo by taking advantage of its week-long free trial — the link is above.
 For our take on it, read our Philo review.

 Hulu's well-known streaming video on demand (“SVOD,” to industry insiders like you and me) service has plenty of History Channel shows available.
-But it's Hulu's other service — Hulu with Live TV — that can net you a History Channel live stream.
-Hulu's entry into the skinny bundle market keeps things simple, offering just one base package for $39.99 per month (that price will rise to $44.99 per month beginning in late February, 2019).
-You can tack on premium channels like HBO, but there are no add-ons or tiers of options here like there are with some competitors.
-You can read our review of Hulu with Live TV.
+But it's Hulu's other service — Hulu + Live TV — that can net you a History Channel live stream.
+Hulu's entry into the skinny bundle market offers lots of great channels, including The History Channel.
+You can read our review of Hulu + Live TV to learn more.

 Clearly, there are plenty of ways to watch live streams of The History Channel online.
 But do any of these work on major streaming devices like the ones from Roku, Amazon, Apple, and Google?
 You bet they do: the major skinny bundles tend to boast broad platform support, including apps for Roku, Fire TV, Apple TV, Chromecast, Android TV, Android, iOS, Xbox One, PlayStation 4, and even your computer's web browser.
 The skinny bundles that have been around the longest tend to have the most supported devices, but all of them are available on at least a few, so you should have plenty of options no matter what sort of device you're trying to stream The History Channel on.

 What does this mean specifically?
-For Roku fans, it means being able to choose between Hulu with Live TV, Philo, Sling TV, fuboTV, and DirecTV Now.
+For Roku fans, it means being able to choose between Philo, Hulu + Live TV, fuboTV, and Sling TV.

 So no matter which of the skinny bundles above caught your eye, you'll have plenty of options for watching The History Channel without cable.
 It's well worth taking another look through the list and clicking on a link or two to check out the free trial offers — they're risk free, and they'll let you experience the skinny bundle appeal without spending a dime.
 Skinny bundles are a big part of what we cover here at Cordcutting.com, so check back often for more on them and on the many other great tools, techniques, and services that cord cutters use to replace cable content at a fraction of the cost.